doviec/EX1/README.md

 A ComplexFunction is made by a math Operation and one of the three functions.
 ComplexFunction also allowes to use math operations between itself and different functions.

 # Class Functions_GUI
-With this class we can read a file and take its functions and draw them in  a Y and X scales.
+With this class we can read given a file and take its functions and draw them in  a Y and X scales.